serenorg/serendb/docs/glossary.md

 Check also [PostgreSQL doc about pg_lsn type](https://www.postgresql.org/docs/devel/datatype-pg-lsn.html) Values can be compared to calculate the volume of WAL data that separates them, so they are used to measure the progress of replication and recovery.

-In Postgres and Neon LSNs are used to describe certain points in WAL handling.
+In Postgres and SerenDB LSNs are used to describe certain points in WAL handling.

 PostgreSQL LSNs and functions to monitor them:
 * `pg_current_wal_insert_lsn()` - Returns the current write-ahead log insert location.